Air Force Aid Society (AFAS)

 Applying:

-Airmen and Guardians along with eligible Family members who have an emergency need and are at an Air Force base may apply online at https://portal.afas.org/SignIn or in person at the Air Force Aid office in the Military and Family Readiness Center.
-Airmen and Guardians along with eligible Family members who have an emergency and are not near an Air Force base may apply for Air Force Aid assistance through any of the following agencies:
+Service members, along with eligible family members, who have an emergency need and are at an Air Force base may apply online at https://portal.afas.org/SignIn or in person at the Air Force Aid office in the Military and Family Readiness Center.
+Service members, along with eligible family members, who have an emergency and are not near an Air Force base may apply for Air Force Aid assistance through any of the following agencies:

 Army Emergency Relief (located at Army installations, worldwide)